 Neasa returned to Ireland to make award-winning documentaries with RTÉ, while completing a second Master’s degree in Politics and Aesthetics as well as designing the national broadcaster’s rebranding.
 Neasa moved into drama as the youngest ever director of RTÉ serial drama Fair City.
 This led to writing and directing for the theatre in her native Dublin.
 The quality of her work led to commissions with Channel Four and the BBC, where Neasa carved her reputation in making world-class drama.

 Neasa has just been awarded a BAFTA for the gritty murder drama Happy Valley (BBC / Netflix).
 Since making Happy Valley, she has directed Jessica Jones for Netflix and teamed with Killer Films and Amazon to direct the 1920s story of Zelda Sayre and her troubling life with F. Scott Fitzgerald, Z: The Beginning of Everything, starring Christina Ricci Her earlier works include the two-hour story finale for BAFTA-nominated homicide thriller Scott & Bailey and acclaimed BBC six-part drama In The Club.

 As a screenwriter, Neasa’s work circles around themes of outsiders and connection, identity and alterity.
-Her three feature screenplays have won awards from Creative Europe, the London Film Awards and the Irish Film Board.
+Her three feature screenplays have won awards at Cannes, the London Film Awards and from Creative Europe and the Irish Film Board.
 Neasa’s short films have screened in competition at A-list festivals across the world including the Berlinale, IFFRotterdam and Palm Springs.
 Her award-winning art film This Is Going To Take More Than One Night is in the permanent collection of the Irish Museum of Modern Art.

 While she was still at college, Neasa founded Language Communications with Adam May.
 In 2015, she founded major new national initiative Big Stories on the Small Screen.
 Neasa’s bilingual in German, she speaks French and Irish as well as her native English.